bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

   managements:            # This is the main group, it is very useful with advanced configuration
     children:             # This is an Ansible instruction, telling the below group is included in managements group
       equipment_typeM:    # This is the equipment group of the management node.
-It always start by 'equipment_'
+It always starts by 'equipment_'
         hosts:            # This is an Ansible instruction, to list below the hosts member of this group
           management1:    # This is the hostname